TheOdinProject/curriculum/html_css/intermediate_css/css_math_functions.md

 ### Knowledge Check

-- What are the four CSS math functions we covered above?
+- <a class='knowledge-check-link' href='#function-names-knowledge-check'>What are the four CSS math functions we covered above?</a>
-- How do we use CSS math functions in our CSS?
+- <a class='knowledge-check-link' href='#what-is-a-function-and-how-are-they-used-in-css'>How do we use CSS math functions in our CSS?</a>
-- How can CSS functions help make websites and applications more responsive?
+- <a class='knowledge-check-link' href='#responsive-design-knowledge-check'>How can CSS functions help make websites and applications more responsive?</a>